a416485164/a416485164.github.io/_posts/2019-4-15-Sign language translation technology based on deep learning.md

 It incorporates a novel hierarchical bidirectional deep recurrent neural network (HB-RNN) and a probabilistic framework based on Connectionist Temporal Classification (CTC) for word-level and sentence-level ASL translation respectively.

-To evaluate its performance, we have collected 7, 306 samples from 11 participants, covering 56 commonly used ASL words and 100 ASL sentences.
+To evaluate its performance, the author have collected 7,306 samples from 11 participants, covering 56 commonly used ASL words and 100 ASL sentences.
 DeepASL achieves an average 94.5% word-level translation accuracy and an average 8.2% word error rate on translating unseen ASL sentences.